coscoaj1/inventory_tracker/README.md

 ## Room for improvement:
 To do:
 - Write more automated tests, figure out how to mock the file uploads and database.
+- Add new features for example ability to create orders/shipments.
 - Improve the frontend.